Dwipal Desai

 tl;dr: If it took you twenty seconds to generate, don’t expect me to spend twenty minutes reading it.
 I’m seeing a massive influx of AI-generated documents: deep-research reports, meeting notes, PRDs, and strategy decks.
 They look professional.
 They follow a clean structure.
 But when I push for the “why” behind a specific recommendation, the logic usually collapses.
 Writing forces understanding: …

-TL;DR (PAUSD vs Harker): Harker doubles your top-50 odds (though there is selection bias), UCs are the most common outcome for PAUSD, and Foothill is smarter than it sounds.
-I wanted to get some clarity on what the actual data looks like - expecially comparing public school in Palo Alto with other private schools in the bay area.
-Fortunately, PAUSD publishes detailed matriculation data for both …
+Comparing PAUSD with Harker: Harker doubles your top-50 odds (though there is selection bias), UCs are the most common outcome for PAUSD, and Foothill is smarter than it sounds.
+I wanted to get some clarity on what the actual data looks like - especially comparing public school in Palo Alto with other private schools in the bay area.
+Fortunately, PAUSD publishes detailed matriculation data for …

 EducationData AnalysisBay AreaCollege Tracker

 AI is making building software cheap and accessible.
-This is unlocking massive productivity for everyone, but it also commoditizing software engineering.
-We are at the end of the software gold rush, and software engineering is going from elite to skilled trade.
-AI fixes the supply side of software engineering.
+This is unlocking massive productivity for everyone, but is also commoditizing software engineering.
+We are at the end of the software gold rush, and software engineering is going from elite to skilled trade, available to everyone.
+AI is fixing the supply side of software engineering.
 Software Engineers are currently a luxury.
-Only well-funded businesses can afford them, …
+Only well-funded …

 Future